hoovercj/vscode-ghc-mod/README.md

 To properly run and debug the extension, the `client` and `server` directories should be opened in seperate instances of VS Code.

 ## Prerequisites
-The extension assumes `ghc-mod` is installed and on the system PATH.
+The extension assumes `ghc-mod` is installed and on the system PATH OR is configured via `haskell.ghc-mod.executablePath` in user or workspace settings.
 I installed `ghc-mod` on windows via `cabal` using [these instructions][ghc-mod-instructions] and it is working.

 ## Running the extension
 To get the application running, clone the whole repository and run `npm install` in both the `client` and `server` directories.
 Then open the `client` folder in an instance of VS Code and press `F5` to start debugging.
 This will launch the extension in a new instance of VS Code called the extension host.